awsdocs/aws-cdk-guide/v2/cdk_pipeline.md

 You can write simple validation tests right in the `ShellStep`, but this approach becomes unwieldy when the test is more than a few lines\.
 For more complex tests, you can bring additional files \(such as complete shell scripts, or programs in other languages\) into the `ShellStep` via the `inputs` property\.
 The inputs can be any step that has an output, including a source \(such as a GitHub repo\) or another `ShellStep`\.

 Bringing in files from the source repository is appropriate if the files are directly usable in the test \(for example, if they are themselves executable\)\.
-In this example, we declare our GitHub repo as `source` \(rather than instantiating it inline as part of the `CodePipeline`\), then pass this fileset to both the pipeline and the validation test\.
+In this example, we declare our GitHub repo as `source` \(rather than instantiating it inline as part of the `CodePipeline`\)\.
+Then, we pass this fileset to both the pipeline and the validation test\.

 ------
 #### [ TypeScript ]